PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/override-decorate-controller.md

 If the Back Office page you want to modify is powered by Symfony, you have 3 options:

-- Remap the route to target a new Controller you create
+- Remap the route to target a new Controller you created
 - Override the existing Core controller
 - Decorate the existing Core controller